Lustron house: Development

 Wyatt endorsed the idea but was unable to convince Congressional members to appropriate funds for Strandlund.
 In turn, Wyatt resigned his post, but other influential members of Congress were successful in getting support to finance the production of Lustron homes.
 Through the government agency, Reconstruction Finance Corporation (RFC), Strandlund ultimately received over $37 million in loans plus a leased war surplus plant in Columbus, Ohio.
 This was the first venture capital loan made by the federal government.
 Initially, Strandlund was provided the availability of a war surplus plant in Chicago.

-However, due to the political intrigue in government, Preston Tucker, who proposed to produce a radical new automobile, acquired the plant.
+However, due to political intrigue, automobile entrepreneur Preston Tucker acquired the plant.
 In turn, Tucker shortly failed in his business operation.
-The political ramifications are as fascinating as the engineering of the Lustron homes.

 The Lustron factory had approximately eight miles of automated conveyor lines and included 11 enameling furnaces, each of which was more than 180 feet long.
 The plant equipment included presses for tubs and sinks.
 The bathtub press could stamp a tub in one draw and could produce 1000 tubs a day at capacity.
 Specially designed trailer trucks were used as the final assembling point where the manufactured parts came off the assembly line.
-There were approximately 3300 individual parts in a complete house loaded on a single trailer.
+There were approximately 3,300 individual parts in a complete house loaded on a single trailer.
 The trucks then delivered the house package to the building site.

 Lustron established builder-dealers, which in turn sold and erected the house package on a concrete foundation.
 In 20 months of production and sales, Lustron lost money on each house, and in turn, was not able to repay the RFC loan.
 RFC foreclosed on Lustron and production stopped on June 6, 1950.
-On the Lustron order book were contracts for more than 8000 housing units, which were never shipped.
+On the Lustron order book were contracts for more than 8,000 housing units, which were never shipped.